sricharannallamelli/MYNTRA-CLONE/README.md

 # Myntra Clone Front-end

-This project is a front-end clone of Myntra, an online fashion and lifestyle retailer.
+This project is a full-stack clone of Myntra, an online fashion and lifestyle retailer.
 It replicates the user interface and functionalities of Myntra's website for browsing and purchasing fashion products.

 ## Project Structure